Can Martial Arts benefit academic success?

 In our experience we have no doubt they do as the best students in martial arts mostly become great students in study and in business..its no coincidence!

 Brothers Pavle and Misha Cajic are classic examples.
-Started training in martial arts with GIANT Instructors in 2009, achieved 1st degree black belt in 2016 and both have university degree's for Misha being a pilot and Pavle accepted into the Sydney Conservatorium of Music which is one of the oldest and most prestigious music schools in Australia....its no coincidence!
+Started training in martial arts with GIANT Instructor Giorgio Repice in 2009, they achieved 1st degree black belt in 2016 and both have university degree's for Misha being a pilot and Pavle accepted into the Sydney Conservatorium of Music which is one of the oldest and most prestigious music schools in Australia....its no coincidence!

 Putting kids into Martial Arts could be one of the best decisions a parent could make.
 Pulling kids out of Martial Arts to give them time to focus on study and school could be one of the worst decisions a parent could make...